snowman4839/python-play-music-uploader/README.md

 Folders
 ==========================
--oauthFile is the oauth file created when running the firstRun.py script
+googleupload.py folder path variables oauthFile is the oauth file created when running the firstRun.py script
--uploadDir is the folder that is watched to upload to the google account
+uploadDir is the folder that is watched to upload to the google account
--storageDir is the folder that the uploaded file is moved to upon successful upload
+storageDir is the folder that the uploaded file is moved to upon successful upload

 Notes
 ==========================